125 GeV Higgs boson mass from 5D gauge-Higgs unification: Higgs boson mass with the gauge-Higgs condition

 The parity assignment also provides the SM fermions as massless modes, but in general the massless modes include exotic fermions.
 In order to make such exotic fermions massive, we may introduce brane localized fermions with conjugate SU(2)$\times$U(1)$_Y$ charges and an opposite chirality to the exotic fermions and then write mass terms among the exotic fermions on the orbifold fixed points.
 In the GHU scenario, the Yukawa interaction is unified with the electroweak gauge interaction, so that the SM fermions naturally have the mass of the order of the $W$-boson mass after the electroweak symmetry breaking.
 This feature is good only for the top quark, while most of the SM fermions are much lighter than the weak boson.
 To realize light SM fermion masses, one may introduce a $Z_2$-parity odd bulk mass terms for the bulk SM fermions.
 In the presence of the parity-odd bulk mass, zero mode fermion wave functions with opposite chirality are localized towards the opposite orbifold fixed points and as a result, their effective 4-dimensional Yukawa coupling is exponentially suppressed by the overlap integral of the wave functions.
 In this way, we assume that all exotic fermion zero modes become very heavy and realistic SM fermion mass matrices are achieved by adjusting the bulk mass parameters.
 For more details towards constructing a realistic GHU scenario, see, for example, Refs.~\cite{SSS, CCP}.

 Let us now investigate the way to reproduce the Higgs boson mass of around 125 GeV in this 5-dimensional GHU model.
 It is a highly non-trivial task to propose a realistic GHU scenario and calculate the Higgs boson mass in the context.
 However, in our effective theory approach, the Higgs boson mass is easily calculated from the RG evolution of the Higgs quartic coupling with the gauge-Higgs condition at the compactification scale, assuming the electroweak symmetry breaking is correctly achieved.
 In order to reproduce the 125 GeV Higgs boson mass for $M_{\rm KK} \ll 10^{10}$ GeV, we need to introduce a new fermion in the bulk.
 In this paper, we introduce color singlet/triplet, ${\bf 6}$ and ${\bf 10}$-plet bulk fermions of the bulk SU(3) gauge symmetry with U(1)$^\prime$ charge $Q$ as an example.
 We impose a (half) periodic boundary condition on the bulk fermions, $\psi(y+2\pi R_c) = \psi(y)$ ($\psi(y+2\pi R_c) = -\psi(y)$).
 To avoid massless states in the periodic bulk fermions, we introduce $N_f$ pairs of the bulk fermion multiplets with opposite parities and a $Z_2$-parity even bulk mass term between each pair of the bulk fermions.
-In the same way, we introduce $N_f^{\rm HP}$ pairs of half-periodic fermions with the $Z_2$-parity even bulk mass term, when we consider half-periodic bulk fermions.
+In the same way, we introduce $N_f^{\rm HP}$ pairs of half-periodic fermions with the $Z_2$-parity even bulk mass term, when we consider half-periodic bulk fermions.\footnote{ Since no massless mode exists for the half-periodic bulk fermions, the bulk mass term is unnecessary for them.
+However, the bulk mass parameter along with the other free parameter $R_c$ simplifies our analysis to reproduce the 125 GeV Higgs boson mass.
+The case with no bulk mass corresponds to $m_0=M_{\rm KK}/2$ (for notations, see below Eq.~(\ref{6KKspectrum})).
+In this case, we cannot reproduce the 125 GeV Higgs boson mass, as we can see from Fig.~\ref{Fig:MkkVSm0-10}. }